Dazon-Worthey/Cloud/README.md

 - [x] **AWS** -

-*Kindly download the image file of this web application architecture.*
+*Feel free to download the image file of this web application architecture:*